jacques-andre/crypto-yank/readme.md

 ```
 --verbose
+--log (Logs output to a txt file named log.txt)
 ```

 If you don't want to use the setup script you can provide your own `addresses.json` in the following format.